 ColoVista originally opened in 1997 under the ownership of Houston real estate mogul Les Appelt and quickly became one of the most highly rated and popular courses in the Austin area.
 After the death of Les, the course conditions steadily declined and it struggled to make money until it closed in 2009.
 On top of that the course suffered through the drought and then the massive Bastrop fire in 2011 that destroyed one-third of the golf course, as well as many ColoVista residents’ homes.

 In 2013 the ColoVista Homeowners Association was awarded ownership of course and hired Billy Casper Golf Management Company to manage it.
 The Homeowners made a significant investment to bring the course back to it's original excellent condition.
 And in a short period of time they have done a remarkable job in making the course very playable - most of the bunkers have been redone, the greens are coming back nicely, and the fairways are now very playable.
 In fact in late 2013, Austin American Statesman called ColoVista Country Club the "Crown Jewel of Central Texas."
 A remarkable achievement - in 2012 the fairway and greens were covered by dead timber and 8 feet tall weeds!
+Since then ColoVista has suffered through some additional management changes, two floods, very unusual weather, and more.
+As you might expect, when we played in 2018 the conditions were not the best.
+New management came on board in late 2017 and according to members and some regular players, the conditions are getting better.

 What makes playing ColoVista a blast is that it has two very different nines.
 The front nine plays in the valley and is a traditional links style course with wide open fairways, some water, several bunkers, and wind to contend with.
 The back nine is very different with tight tree lined fairways, huge elevation changes, rolling fairways with ups and downs and sharp dog legs, and beautiful scenery.
 Both nines have some fun and challenging holes and if you don't play strategically you're going to have to buy the drinks after your round.
 The signature 15th hole is one of the prettiest in Texas and it's a hole you'll want to play again, and again.